SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

     -> var sortedNumbers = bubbleSort(numbers, greaterThan)
     << // sortedNumbers : Int[] = [8, 6, 5, 3]

-..
-TODO: Probably want to either explicitly un-name the parameters to bubbleSort() with _ or provide the names when calling the function.

-..
-TODO: Introduce tuples
-    * Use tuples for simple multipart data

 Closures are just like a function except you don't give them a name when you declare them.
 They are written as code surrounded by braces (``{}``)